 Three of Pandion’s stylish Kranhäuser – exclusive residential towers evoking the loading cranes of Cologne’s river shipping heyday – dominate the banks of the Rhine just south of the cathedral.
 But as prices leveled off in the area, the developer turned its sights to Ehrenfeld, an old freight railway hub to the northwest, where the firm plans to build another Kranhaus to hold 250 (pricey) apartments.

 Cologne’s homebuyers, discovering cheaper land on the city limits, have taken a shine to the Mülheim industrial district on the eastern bank of the Rhine, where 480 apartments are emerging at an old factory site.
 Nearby, in a former working-class area called “schäl Sick” – named for the “wrong side” of the river – house prices jumped more than 10 percent last year.
-Despite the recent surge in interest, these properties still cost well below the lofty sums of €4,000-plus per sq meter that are common on the popular western side.
+Despite the recent surge in interest, these properties still cost well below the lofty sums of €4,000-plus per m2 that are common on the popular western side.

 Options will continue to widen if more prospective owners warm to their rustbelt surroundings.
 The next prestigious real-estate project is said to be in the planning stages at Deutz, a creaking riverport facility opposite the cathedral – on the wrong side of the Rhine.